 There are a number of ways that executive orders can be evaluated.
 They can be evaluated based upon how many have been issued by each President.
 Another method that can be used is looking at how many have been overturned or modified by Congress.
 Then there is looking at how many have been modified, or nullified by other Presidents.
 One other way is looking at how many have been overturned by the judicial system.
 Each way will be examined to see which method would be best to use.

 The first method that was discussed is examining how many have been issued by each President.
 The President that issued the most executive orders to date has been Franklin D. Roosevelt by issuing a total of 3,728 executive orders (Federal Register A, n.d).
 President George W. Bush he issued a total of 291 total executive orders during his Presidency (Federal Register B, n.d).
 There is a huge difference between the number of executive orders issued between President Roosevelt and President George W. Bush.
-That brings us to the question of can one use the amount that are issued as a method of checking for effectiveness?
+Can one use the amounts that are issued as a method of checking for effectiveness?
 It is important to point out that this method of evaluation would not be an ideal way to check for effectiveness because the number of executive orders that are issued does not tell us if they have been effective or not.
 The reason is because having a difference in numbers of executive orders just tells us that Franklin D. Roosevelt issued far more then President George W. Bush did.
 It does not tell one if President George W. Bush was less effective in regards to the use of executive orders.

 Also, the number of executive orders could potentially be skewed if a President finds a way around calling an order an executive order.
 For example, it was reported that President Obama has been bringing orders forth by issuing Presidential memorandums instead of executive orders (West, 2014).
 If one looks at the amount of Presidential memorandums that President Obama has issued and add that together with the amount of executive orders that have been issued, one can see that President Obama is actually on track to issue more “executive actions than any President since Harry Truman” (West, 2014, para.
 3).
 In other words, when looking at the amount of Presidential memorandum's that have been issued by President Obama, it is clear to see that the executive order number is skewed.
 This along with the difference between the amount one President issued and another is not a good way to evaluate if they have been effective.